touying-typ/touying/src/configs.typ

 /// - zero-margin-footer (bool): Whether to show the full footer (with negative padding).
 The default value is `true`.
 ///
 /// - datetime-format (string): The format of the datetime.
 ///
+/// - auto-offset-for-heading (bool): Whether to add an offset relative to slide-level for headings.
+///
 /// - with-pdfpc-file-label (bool): Whether to add `<pdfpc-file>` label for querying.
 ///